Athaodam/essays/README.md

 # Our Team

+**Ashley Thuthao Keng Dam (they/them/theirs)**
-Ashley Thuthao Keng Dam
+Dr. Ashley Thuthao Keng Dam

-Muneezay Jaffery
+**Muneezay Jaffery (she/her/hers)**

-Sarin Sak
+**Sarin Sak (he/him/his)**

-Sreypich Chhun
+**Sreypich Chhun (she/her/hers)**

+Sreypich Chhun is a master's student at the Royal University of Agriculture (Cambodia) majoring in Agricultural Extension.
+Also, she is a graduate research assistant supported by scholarship from the Center of Excellence on Sustainable Agricultural Intensification of Nutrition (CE SAIN).
+Under CE SAIN's project "S-3 Cambodia: Scaling Suitable Sustainable Technologies" framework she has conducted research for her thesis entitled "Assessment on Secondhand School Students' Knowledge and Perception Through the Training in Nutrition-based Wild Food plants Garden."

 # Our Community